-Channel Select the appropriate channel for your wireless network.
-If you are not sure which channel to select, then keep the default, Auto.
+Channel Select the channel from the drop-down list for Wireless-A and Wireless-N (5GHz) networking.
+If you are not sure which channel to select, keep the default, Auto.

 SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
 To broadcast the Router's SSID, keep the default, Enabled.
 If you do not want to broadcast the Router's SSID, then select Disabled.